MONO SUPPLIES

 Examples of FF&E include:

-OS&E stands for Operating Supplies and Equipment.
-It is the category of consumables and short-life items that are used, replaced, and replenished as part of normal hotel operation, typically with a service life of three months to two years.
+OS&E stands for Operating Supplies and Equipment: the consumables and short-life items replaced as part of normal operation, typically with a service life of three months to two years.
+Our guide to what OS&E means in hospitality breaks it down department by department and covers what an opening package costs per key.

 The FF&E / OS&E split affects three things: how the property accounts for the spend, how it budgets for replacement, and how it sources the items.

-FF&E is budgeted as a capital project, usually at the time of opening or major refurbishment, with a small annual reserve for replacements.
+FF&E is budgeted as a capital project, usually at opening or major refurbishment, with a small annual reserve for replacements.
 OS&E is budgeted as an operating expense, with replenishment cycles built into the annual operating budget.
+As a working proportion, an opening OS&E package runs at roughly 10 to 15% of the FF&E budget for the same property; our FF&E budget breakdown for a 50-room resort sets out the capital side of that figure in detail.
 Underestimating either is a common cause of operational stress in the first year after opening.

 Some items fit either category depending on how a property treats them.
 Mattresses are typically FF&E but may be replaced every 3-5 years; pillows are usually OS&E but in premium properties may be capitalised.
 The right answer is whatever your accounting policy says, apply it consistently.